ryanbae89/gun-violence-uscounties/README.md

 **1. Gun violence in the US is largely a problem that affects African American community.
 This at least in part related to poverty, which is correlated with African American community presence.**

 The two most statistically significant variables with positive coefficient values from the generalized linear models were percentage of population non-hispanic black and percentage of population living below poverty.
-The two variable are also correlated, as poverty is much more pravelent among African American community.
+The two variable are also correlated, as poverty is much more prevalent among African American community.

 The underlying reasons for this are beyond the scope of this study, but one can reason based on several commonly known issues that specifically affect the African American community, including but not limited to: